She Makes and Bakes

 If you're not a high altitude, use your favorite scratch vanilla cupcake recipe or box mix and cool completely before proceeding.

-To make the key lime curd, whisk together the key lime juice, zest, egg, and sugar in a mixing bowl set on top of a saucepan with simmering water (this is the double boiler method).
+, whisk together the key lime juice, zest, egg, and sugar in a mixing bowl set on top of a saucepan with simmering water (this is the double boiler method).
 Add butter and whisk until thickened and smooth (a thermometer would read 160-170 degrees).
 Strain through a fine mesh strainer into a clean bowl and cover with plastic wrap to chill.
 It will pipe into your cupcakes much easier if it's chilled.

 To make the cream cheese frosting, in your mixing bowl fitted with the paddle, cream together the butter and cream cheese until smooth.
 Add the vanilla and salt and mix until incorporated.
 Add the powdered sugar one cup at a time and mix until smooth.
 It's best to weigh your powdered sugar because your amount in cups will depend on your humidity.
 If you don't have a kitchen scale, you'll want the frosting to be thick enough to pipe onto the cupcakes.
 Store leftover frosting in the fridge or freezer.